Kaufman High School

-Kaufman High School is a public high school located in Kaufman, Texas (USA) and classified as a 4A school by the UIL.
+Kaufman High School is a public high school located in Kaufman, Texas (USA) and classified as a 5A school by the UIL.
 It is part of the Kaufman Independent School District located in central Kaufman County.

-In 2011, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 94 (A) overall, 91 (A) for Student Achievement, 93 (A) for School Progress, and 95 (A) for Closing the Gaps.
+It also was designated with distinction in Academic Achievement in Reading/Language Arts, Academic Achievement in Mathematics, Academic Achievement in Science, Top 25%: Comparative Academic Growth, Postsecondary Readiness, and Top 25%: Comparative Closing the Gaps.